Sunday, October 27, 2019

 Russells Needle escarpment

-In the pics below, we are heading towards the left.
+- In the pics below, we are heading to the left.

 - Upper pic: Lisa